 A typical wooden pole-mounted siren installation is shown in Figure 3.
-The siren is mounted on a Class 2 utility pole (ANSI type wooden pole or equivalent) with a minimum horizontal ground stress rating of 3,700 pounds (1678 kg).
-Ensure that soil loads will conform to this size utility pole.
-It is attached to the pole by means of legs, as shown in Figure 2.
+The siren is mounted on a Class 2 utility pole (ANSI-type wooden pole or equivalent) with a minimum horizontal ground stress rating of 3,700 pounds (1678 kg).
+Ensure that soil loads will conform to this utility pole size.
+It is attached to the pole using legs, as shown in Figure 2.